-Semester II C231 - MARKETING-II
+F. Y. B. Com.
+CBCS (2019 Course) Semester II C231 - MARKETING-II

+This course enables the students to understand:
-- 1. Understand the meaning of consumer rights, duties and their responsibilities. - 2.
-Understand the consumer decision making process. - 3.
-Understand the marketing of the Agricultural, Industrial and consumer goods.

-1. Consumer his rights, duties and responsibilities: (20)

-$\label{lem:meaning} \mbox{Meaning and definition of Consumer} \quad \mbox{Importance of Consumer}.$

-Consumer Rights, Duties and Responsibilities of Consumer
+- A) The meaning of consumer his rights, duties and responsibilities. - B) Consumer decision making process - c) Marketing of Agricultural, Industrial & Consumer Goods. - Consumer his rights, duties and responsibilities: Meaning and definition of Consumer Importance of Consumer.
+Consumer Rights Duties and Responsibilities of Consumer Consumer Movement Meaning Nature and Objectives Consumer Movement in India Critical Evaluation of Consumer Movement Study of practical consumer cases.
+Facts of the case Arguments and Decision of Consumer Courts.

-Consumer Movement

-Meaning Nature and Objectives

-Consumer Movement in India

-Critical Evaluation of Consumer Movement

-Study of practical consumer cases.
-Facts of the case

-Arguments and Decision of Consumer Courts.

-2. Consumer Decision Making Process: (10)
+2. Consumer Decision Making Process:

-Meaning, Stages in decision making process

-Introduction of new product in the market

-Factors to be considered

-Buying pattern or buying habits.

-3. Marketing of Consumer Goods:

-Meaning, Features of Consumer Goods

-Types of Consumer Goods

-4. Marketing of Agricultural Goods
+- Meaning, Stages in decision making process Introduction of new product in the market Factors to be considered Buying pattern or buying habits. - 3.
+Marketing of Consumer Goods: Meaning, Features of Consumer Goods Types of Consumer Goods - Channels of Distribution.
+Marketing of Agricultural Goods

 Meaning, Features of Agricultural Goods

 Types of Agricultural Goods

+Channels of Distribution.
-5. Marketing of industrial goods:

-Meaning, Features of Industrial Goods
+5. Marketing of industrial goods: Meaning, Features of Industrial Goods Industrial Customers Classification of Industrial Goods Channels of Distribution.

-Industrial Customers

-Classification of Industrial Goods
+Books Recommended:-